BlogSpam-Net/blogspam-wordpress-plugin/README.md

       $ wget https://github.com/skx/blogspam-wordpress-plugin/archive/master.zip
       $ unzip master.zip

-Either approach will work, but the second solution doesn't require you to have git installed upon your webserver.
+Either approach will work, but the first is preferred as it will allow you to update to more recent versions of the plugin easily:

+      $ cd /var/www/wordpress/wp-content/plugins/blogspam/
+      $ git update

 **NOTE**: If you're running the Debian GNU/Linux package of Wordpress, on Wheezy, you'll want to install beneath the directory `/usr/share/wordpress/wp-content/plugins/`.